-Bill has worked with many budding artists, and many of the ones featured in this article show, and continue to show, in his gallery.
+Bill has worked with many budding artists, and many of the featured in this article show and continue to show in his gallery.

-Bill has a very specific agenda, to create a space that allows the artist who might not have a “voice” that is the right fit for a traditional gallery, but is a unique and important voice nonetheless.
+Bill has a very specific agenda, to create a space that allows the artist who might not have a “voice” that is the right fit for a traditional gallery but is a unique and important voice nonetheless.

 Here’s what Bill has to say on choosing artists for his gallery, for monthly themed group and solo shows, as well as his role in the creative process throughout the way:

 “I truly feel that the purpose of an art gallery is to put forth an artistic point of view and present that to the public.

 It’s like the way FM radio used to be before corporatization claimed that industry.

 You would tune into a specific DJ or radio show because you liked the music they played.

 You related in some way to the DJ’s taste, and it would pay off when he/she turned you on to some new group that blew your mind.

 In an art gallery setting, the artists are The Rock stars.